wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Changelog ==

+= 3.9.16 =
+* Included hupso.pot file for translation.
+If you would like to translate into your language, send message [here](http://www.hupso.com/share/feedback/).
+* Added Czech translation

 = 3.9.15 =
 * Share buttons can now be enabled/disabled for each post or page individually (inside Edit Post screen).
 You need to enable this in plugin settings first.